viraj7676/disruptive-next-level1-submission/README.md

 ### Available MCP Servers

 You can use any MCP-compatible server with this application.
-Here are some examples:

-- [Composio](https://composio.dev/mcp) - Provides search, code interpreter, and other tools
-- [Zapier MCP](https://zapier.com/mcp) - Provides access to Zapier tools
-- Any MCP server using stdio transport with npx and python3
+It comes pre-configured with the MCP-UI [demo server](https://remote-mcp-server-authless.idosalomon.workers.dev/sse), which exposes 4 tools -
+- `get_tasks_status` - Get a textual representation of the status of all tasks.
+Used to highlight the difference from UI tool results.
+- `show_task_status` - Displays a UI for the user to see the status of tasks (as opposed to text).
+- `show_user_status` - Displays a UI for the user to see the status of a user and their tasks (triggered by clicking on the user avatar in the `show_task` UI).
+- `nudge_team_member` - Nudges team member (triggered by clicking `Nuge` on the `user_status` UI).

 ## License